 - For instance, if GBP/USD has a bid and ask price of 1.3240 and 1.3241, respectively – the spread on this market can be identified as 1 pip.

 However, in the case of stocks, ETFs, commodities, cryptocurrencies, and most other asset classes – it’s actually industry-standard to calculate the spread in percentage terms.
-This actually makes it a lot easier to assess whether or not you are getting a good deal from your chosen low spread broker.

 Variable Spread or Fixed Spread?

 Once you know how to calculate the spread, you then need to check whether the broker in question offers a ‘variable’ spread or a ‘fixed’ spread.

 In simple terms, a variable spread will change throughout the day.
 This is in direct coloration to wider market conditions.
 For example, if you are using a low spread gold broker during busy market hours, then you will benefit from the lowest spreads that the provider can offer.
 This is because increased trading volume results in higher levels of liquidity and this – lower volatility.

 At the other end of the spectrum, trading your chosen asset outside of standard market hours will result in a much less favorable spread.
 This is especially the case if you attempt to trade over the weekend – with the exception of cryptocurrencies, which operate on a 24/7 rolling basis.

 As the name suggests, fixed spreads remain constant at all times.
 This means that irrespective of wider market conditions, the spread will always remain the same in terms of pips or percentages.